Employee Experience Must-Haves to Attract and Retain WorkersFebruary 08, 2022

 The Digital Way Is Here to Stay

 From employer transparency to workplace flexibility, several Gen Z-driven trends have slowly been gaining traction over the past few years.
-When the pandemic hit, though, these existing trends accelerated an existing trend of remote work and organizations all over the world got a crash course in how to do it successfully.
+When the pandemic hit, though, these existing workplace trends accelerated an existing trend of remote work and organizations all over the world got a crash course in how to do it successfully.

 “We saw a lot more demand for digital, automated solutions during the pandemic.
 Tasks and processes that used to be paper-based (onboarding and open enrollment) or face-to-face (education and training) swiftly became digital,” says Steve Beauchamp, CEO at Paylocity.
 “The benefit is that you’re going to appear much more modern and technologically savvy — but once you start that way, you’re not going back.”
 In addition to being much more efficient, operationally, digital solutions create a better user experience for employees throughout the entire lifecycle.

 Connection and Communication Are Critical

-When considering which tools organizations need to provide a better employee experience, there’s a lot to consider but improving communication and connection has really taken precedence.
+When considering which tools organizations need to provide a better employee experience, there’s a lot to consider but improving team communication and connection has really taken precedence.
 This is increasingly top of mind as organizations seek to improve employee engagement in remote and hybrid workplaces.
 For a communication tool to be truly effective, it needs to mirror the social experience employees are used to having outside the workspace.
 And companies can’t rely on a single tool either to achieve this, whether it’s Zoom or something else.
 As Steve puts it, “The number one thing is you’ve got to have a tool to connect and communicate with people in a really engaging and interesting way – and that tool can’t be email.”